Course - Explaining religion: Why are people religious? - RVI2175

 The candidate has acquired skills to:

-- analyse the construction of the following categories in specific global contexts: religion, nature, sex, technology and science
+- analyze the construction of the following categories: religion, nature, technology and science

 - apply tools from the mind sciences to cultural and religious studies

 - ability to update his/her own knowledge of the disciplines research questions

 The teaching consists of lectures and seminars.
 The lectures and seminars aim at outlining broad frameworks for thinking about the issues that are treated in the course readings.

 In order to take the exam the students have to attend at least 80 % of the teaching, and pass one obligatory activity of three assessment thresholds, subject to the lecturers evaluation.

 The obligatory course requirements can only be approved in the semester when the course is taught, but are valid in this and the subsequent term.